confluentinc/ksql/docs/concepts.md

 #### Stream

 A stream is an unbounded sequence of structured data ("facts").
 For example, we could have a stream of financial transactions such as "Alice sent $100 to Bob, then Charlie sent $50 to Bob".
 Facts in a stream are immutable, which means new facts can be inserted to a stream, but existing facts can never be updated or deleted.
 Streams can be created from a Kafka topic or derived from existing streams and tables.

-Stream data is stored (persisted) within a Kafka topic on the Brokers.
-Data is retained for a configured amount of time as defined in the [topic-config](https://kafka.apache.org/documentation/#topicconfigs)
+In both cases, a stream's underlying data is durably stored (persisted) within a Kafka topic on the Kafka brokers.

 #### Table

 A table is a view of a stream, or another table, and represents a collection of evolving facts.
 For example, we could have a table that contains the latest financial information such as "Bob’s current account balance is $150".
 It is the equivalent of a traditional database table but enriched by streaming semantics such as windowing.
 Facts in a table are mutable, which means new facts can be inserted to the table, and existing facts can be updated or deleted.
 Tables can be created from a Kafka topic or derived from existing streams and tables.

-Table data is stored on each processing node by the underlying streams state store.
-The default state store uses RocksDB.
-Retention is governed by the Window of the table.
+In both cases, a table's underlying data is durably stored (persisted) within a Kafka topic on the Kafka brokers.

 # Modes of operation